awslabs/mountpoint-s3/doc/TROUBLESHOOTING.md

 ## Deleting file

 In order to delete files using Mountpoint user need to enable it using `--allow-delete` CLI flag.
 To know more about the behaviour of file deletion, please visit [Delete Semantics](https://github.com/awslabs/mountpoint-s3/blob/main/doc/SEMANTICS.md#deletes)
-Without the flag, if a customer tries to delete, for example test-file.txt, they will get the following error -
+Without the flag, if a customer tries to delete, for example test-file.txt, they will get the following error:

 ```
 $ rm test-file.txt
 rm: cannot remove 'test-file.txt': Operation not permitted
 ```

-In Mountpoint's logs, similar message will be emitted:
+In Mountpoint's logs, following message will be emitted:

 ```
 WARN unlink{req=8 parent=1 name="test-file.txt"}: